 A minimum of $12,000 (up to $500 per recipient) will be available each academic year to degree-seeking graduate students.
-To be eligible for the award, students must be currently enrolled in a degree program, have at least a 3.0 graduate GPA, and have completed at least six semester hours of WIU graduate coursework.
+To be eligible for the award, students must be degree-seeking, enrolled in the current semester, have at least a 3.0 graduate GPA, and have completed at least six semester hours of WIU graduate coursework.

 Applications and full guidelines are available at wiu.edu/graduate_studies/current_students/index.php.

 Financial assistance programs are available to students who are members of ethnic groups that have been traditionally underrepresented in higher education.
 These programs include the President’s Graduate Access Program for Under-represented Students (PGAP) and Diversifying Higher Education Faculty in Illinois (DFI).
 The PGAP award provides a stipend of $2,000 per semester, which is applied to tuition, fees, or other educational expenses.
 Students receiving graduate assistantships are not eligible for PGAP.
 Applications for the fall semester received before April 1 and applications for the spring semester received before November 1 will be given priority consideration.
 The DFI awards program is designed to increase the number of minority faculty and staff at Illinois colleges and universities.
 The application deadline for the academic year is the previous February.
 Further DFI information and applications can be obtained at ibhe.state.il.us.
 PGAP applications are available by emailing Grad-Office@wiu.edu.